withchristopher/collaborative-notes-hub-287140/notetaker_frontend/README.md

 Deploy on any Node-compatible host.
 Be sure to configure:
 - `NEXT_PUBLIC_API_BASE` to your backend URL (e.g., `https://your-backend.example.com`)
 - (Optional) Supabase: `NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_KEY`

+### Notes on Environment Variables
+- Do not hardcode secrets.
+- When using magic links or email confirmations, Supabase will use the provided redirect URL; in this app we set it to `${window.location.origin}/notes`.
+- For production deployments, set env vars via your hosting platform and verify the site URL in Supabase auth settings to allow redirects.